9 Surprising Facts About Harriet Tubman

-Reverend Paul Carter, who has led tours of Harriet Tubman’s longtime home in Auburn, New York, for more than 25 years, is often startled by how little people know of this escaped enslaved woman turned Underground Railroad guide and Civil War spy.
+Reverend Paul Carter, who has led tours of Harriet Tubman’s longtime home in Auburn, New York, for more than 25 years, is often startled by how little people know of this enslaved woman turned Underground Railroad guide and Civil War spy.
 He and the property’s president and CEO, Karen Hill, are happy to educate people about Tubman’s remarkable life.
-Carter leads visitors through part of the property Tubman owned for five decades, which is now part of the National Park system.
-“We absolutely think she is one of the all-time great Americans,” Hill says.
+Carter leads visitors through part of the property Tubman owned for five decades, which is now part of the national park system.
+“We absolutely think she is one of the all-time great Americans,” Hill told Mental Floss in 2016.
 Here are nine facts Carter and Hill share that tend to stun visitors.

 1. She wasn’t born Harriet Tubman.

 Not even close.
 Harriet Tubman’s birth name was Araminta Ross, and her family called her “Minty” as a child.
 She changed her name to Harriet, in honor of her mother, when she was a teenager.